What are MOT advisory notes?

 Tyres with low tread, for example, can be dangerous.
 If you get an MOT advisory, read it, understand what’s wrong and plan to get it fixed.

-Should you fix advisories?
+Should you fix MOT advisories?

-While you don’t need to fix advisory issues immediately, these are issues that you can’t ignore.
 An MOT test ensures that your car meets the minimum road safety standards.
 Advisory notes identify problems with your car that could affect its safety, smooth running and long-term life.

-If you get the chance, chat with an MOT tester or mechanic to agree a suitable timeline for repairs.
+If you get the chance, chat with an MOT tester or mechanic to agree on a suitable timeline for repairs.
 A worn tyre near its minimum limit should be changed as soon as possible, whereas a sticky boot strut is safe to leave a little longer.

-An MOT advisory doesn’t mean a car isn’t safe to drive.
 If the seller is honest enough to admit MOT advisories, you can ask them to put the issues right or subtract the cost from the asking price.
 Either way, don’t be afraid to buy a car with MOT advisories, but do make a plan to get them fixed.

 Can you ignore MOT advisories?